 As the iPhone has evolved, Apple has continued to reinvent it using the jobs-to-be-done approach.
 Critics have complained that now that other smartphones have entered the market with fancier features Apple isn’t going fast enough.
 They assume that if each new generation doesn’t add on at least ten new extravagant extras then consumers’ needs won’t be met.
 So then why do customers continue to buy the iPhone in record numbers?

 Because the iPhone is satisfying customer needs, and importantly, the iPhone is not over-satisfying needs.
 Apple has always focused on improving the customer experience and avoiding unnecessary elements.
 It’s tempting for companies to add new components to each new product, but that doesn’t make them innovative.
 If we look at the different iPhone specs over the years, we see that the iPhone 5 has made huge advancements over the original iPhone.
 It has a great deal more memory, higher resolution, a faster processor, a larger screen, and lighter weight.
 And Apple constantly releases software updates in between phones.
 All these improvements help people get jobs done quicker and easier, leaving them satisfied with their iPhone purchase and not wanting for more.

 With the smartphone market becoming saturated with cool apps and frills, it’s easy to criticize the simplicity of Apple that was once so highly praised.
 But customers aren’t stupid.
 They aren’t buying into more for the sake of more.
 They want the best phone for the job, and that is still the iPhone.
 Apple will continue to innovate and update their products based on the job consumers need to accomplish and not on what everyone else is doing.
-It is why they dominate the market.
+They are putting the JTBD theory into practice which is why they dominate the market.